AdobeDocs/media-analytics.en/help/reporting/metrics/ad-completes.md

 ## How this metric is calculated

-The media backend sets `mediaReporting.advertisingDetails.isCompleted = true` when a `media.adComplete` event is received.
+The media backend sets `mediaReporting.advertisingDetails.isCompleted = true` when a [ad complete](/help/implementation/events/ads/ad-complete.md) event is received.
 The metric is reported on the ad close call.
 Ads that are skipped or abandoned do not count as completions.

 | Reporting system | Source |
 | --- | --- |